Michael Stonnington, M.D.

 He is the founding Co-Director of Orthopaedic Trauma Services at Forrest General Hospital – a major trauma referral hospital for the state of Mississippi.
 This trauma service facilitates immediate and advanced Orthopaedic surgical care for severe and life threatening traumatic injuries.

-Stonnington is past president of Forrest General Hospital’s medical staff.
+Stonnington is a past president of Forrest General Hospital’s medical staff.
 Stonnington is a board certified orthopaedic surgeon.
-He is one of the founding directors of Forrest General’s Orthopaedic Trauma Services and has been on staff at the hospital for more than eight years.
-He specializes in traumatology, total joint replacement and sports medicine.
+He specializes in traumatology including pelvic reconstructions, total joint replacement and sports medicine.

-Stonnington received his medical training at Duke University and the University of Virginia, and is a member of the American Academy of Orthopaedic Surgeons and the Mississippi Orthopaedic Society, among other professional organizations.
+Stonnington received his medical training at Duke University and the University of Virginia, and is a member of the American Academy of Orthopaedic Surgeons, Mississippi Orthopaedic Society, Orthopaedic Trauma Association, and Society of Air Force Clinical Surgeons.

 Dr. Stonnington is also certified in MAKOplasty, partial knee resurfacing procedure using the RIO Robotic Arm Interactive Orthopedic System.